 These are photogram portraits, direct exposures of people on photo paper.
 Not a reproduction of their bodies but their actual shadows, their silhouettes being captured in that moment in time.
-The silhouette has been used throughout the history of art and is thought of as the birth of drawing.
-One of the unique properties of the silhouette is its ability to allow us to capture the shadow and hold it through tracings, photography, and other media.
-Historically this has given the silhouette the ability to span time—to fuse together the past and present, in a similar manner as photography does.
-To capture something and make it feel present when it cannot be.
+One of the unique properties of silhouettes is their capacity to capture shadows, holding onto to them through the tracings photography and other media make.
+Historically, this has given silhouettes the ability to span time—to fuse together the past and present—in a similar manner as photography.
+Both have the ability to seize what is ephemeral, an absence that is a presence.